Certification Authority Authorization (CAA) Records

 Certification Authority Authorization (CAA) Records for Trustico® SSL Certificates

-Trustico® SSL Certificates are issued by Sectigo, one of the world's largest and most trusted Certificate Authorities (CAs).
+Trustico® SSL Certificates are issued by Sectigo, one of the world's largest and most trusted Certificate Authorities (CA).
 To ensure that Sectigo can issue SSL Certificates for your domain, you need to add the following Certification Authority Authorization (CAA) records to your domain's Domain Name System (DNS) settings through your Domain Name System (DNS) provider or domain registrar.

 The following examples demonstrate the Certification Authority Authorization (CAA) records required for a domain called yourdomain.com.
 Replace yourdomain.com with your actual domain name when adding these records to your Domain Name System (DNS) configuration.